-In line with the provided Best Management Practices, the Florida Clean Boatyard Program is a non-regulatory designation program that promotes and celebrates voluntary adoption of measures to reduce pollution.
-By maintaining environmentally-responsible business practices, Clean Boatyards identify opportunities and implement practices to control pollution such as using dustless sanders, oil and solvent recycling and re-circulating pressure wash systems to recycle wastewater.
-These measures help to preserve the state’s natural resources for future generations.
+A boatyard is a facility that provides a repair or refinishing site for hull, mechanical or electrical work on vessels.
+This work may entail the use of resins, paints, lubricants, solvents or other hazardous materials and may require an air permit, industrial waste water permit or stormwater permit.
+To achieve designation, the boatyard must be in line with the provided BMPs to reduce pollution.
+By maintaining environmentally responsible practices, Clean Boatyards identify opportunities and implement practices to control pollution such as using dustless sanders, oil and solvent recycling and re-circulating pressure wash systems to recycle wastewater.
+These measures help preserve the state’s natural resources for future generations.

 Clean Marine Retailer

-As a derivative of the Florida Clean Marina Program, this initiative encourages marine retailers to educate boaters by providing information on clean boating practices to those who purchase vessels and visit their facilities.
-A Clean Marine Retailer employs environmental Best Management Practices in their boat, engine service and facility operations.
-These locations sell and service recreational vessels, and include service shops run by a brokerage, group or independent owner.
+A marine retailer sells new or used boats and provides services.
+The marine retailer provides, onsite or offsite repairs or refinishing for hull, mechanical or electrical work on vessels as part of a service department.
+The Clean Marine Retailer encourages retailers to educate boaters by providing information on clean boating practices to those who purchase vessels and visit their facilities.
+A Clean Marine Retailer employs environmental BMPs in their boat, engine service, and facility operations.

 Interested in subscribing to DEP newsletters or receiving DEP updates through email?